cedricyeeky/orbital_NUShopLah-/README.md

 # Scope of Project:

-We want to create a mobile application with an intuitive user interface for a loyalty program within NUS premises to benefit both NUS students and staff and retail shops/dining outlets on campus.
+We hope to create a mobile application with an intuitive and simple to use user interface for a loyalty program within NUS premises to benefit NUS students, staff and retail shops/dining outlets on campus.

 # Features to be completed by mid June: